darasus/ai-blog/content/the-best-games-of-the-year-for-adults.md

   remastered and Metal Gear Solid 5: The Phantom Pain and Bioshock Infinite.
 If you are looking for something to keep you entertained for hours on end, this is one to consider."
+intro: >-
+  Video games have come a long way in the past few years.
+And while some might assume that this means they’re now “grown up” or “intelligent” enough, the reality is that they are becoming more and more sophisticated at engaging players.
+With that being said, the video game market has seen a huge increase in popularity of games with an adult aesthetic.
+   The best rated adult games have left behind the cartoonish characters and storylines of old, instead focusing on darker storylines and character development to keep players coming back for more.
+  That being said, there are plenty of great games out there that don’t shy away from their adult nature.
+If you’re looking for something new and exciting in 2019, check out these amazingly reviewed titles:
 ---

 ## The Last of Us Remastered